xenforq/xenforq/README.md

 ### I'm William 👋

-I'm an 15-year-old freelance and founder.
+I'm an 15-year-old freelancer and founder.

 ## 🔭 Current